 - 143. One way of granting permission is to put up signs that explicitly allow local people to use the land.
 In some cases, signage erected by the landowner or actions taken by the landowner can give rise to implied permission, but this cannot be inferred from mere passivity or encouragement by the landowner.
 There are cases such as the Mann case, where the partial use of the land by the landowner during the 20-year period has given rise to an implied permission.
 However, I did not understand any such general argument to be presented by the Objector.
 The argument was focused instead on particular groups of users or even certain individuals.
-These arguments do not, it seems to me, give rise to an issue of legal principle relating to when one can imply permission. - either expressly or impliedly by Mr This appears to be based on their personal interaction with Mr This appears to be based on their application land and, in light of what I have found to be the heavy use of the land by members of the public, it would not have been a reasonable inference to draw from the personal interactions with near neighbours that permission was being granted.
+These arguments do not, it seems to me, give rise to an issue of legal principle relating to when one can imply permission. - 144.
+First, the Objector has submitted that some specific people were permitted to do so either expressly or impliedly by Mr Construction This appears to be based on their personal interaction with Mr Construction Mr Construction is not the owner of the application land and, in light of what I have found to be the heavy use of the land by members of the public, it would not have been a reasonable inference to draw from the personal interactions with near neighbours that permission was being granted.
 Where it was specifically alleged that there was an express permission, I have preferred the evidence of the witnesses who could not recall such a conversation.
 I think that such a conversation would have been considered odd if it had occurred against the factual background of mass use of the land and, therefore, would have been remembered.
-Indeed, the fact that Mr Tappeared to be clutching at straws a little in advancing these allegations gave a reason to pause long and hard when considering his other evidence.
-But in any case, as I have alluded to above, when one considers the number of users and the size of the application land, then the fate of this village green application cannot rest upon what Mr may or may not have said to a handful of people.
+Indeed, the fact that Mr Const appeared to be clutching at straws a little in advancing these allegations gave a reason to pause long and hard when considering his other evidence.
+But in any case, as I have alluded to above, when one considers the number of users and the size of the application land, then the fate of this village green application cannot rest upon what Mr and the second second may or may not have said to a handful of people.